 - Be aware.
-Learn the warning signs listed above. - Get involved.
+Learn the warning signs listed above.
+Get involved.
 Become available.
 Show interest and support.

-Ask if s/he is thinking about suicide.
+- Ask if s/he is thinking about suicide.

-- Be direct.
+Be direct.
 Talk openly and freely about suicide.

 Be willing to listen.
 Allow for expressions of feelings and accept those feelings.

-Be non-judgmental.
-Avoid debating whether suicide is right or wrong, whether someone's feelings are good 6. or bad, or on the value of life. - Avoid taunting the person or daring him/her to "do it". - 8.
+Be not a support the subspace of ife or bad, or on the value of life. - Avoid taunting the person or daring him/her to "do it".

 Avoid giving advice by making decisions for someone else to tell them to behave differently.

-4. Avoid asking "why."
+Avoid asking "why."
 This only encourages defensiveness.

-5. Offer empathy, not sympathy.
+Offer empathy, not sympathy.